olleharstedt/tellstory/README.md

 * Many stories in one file, choose one randomly.
 * Export to PDF or markdown.
 * Web interface
+* Community where you an share story snippets and use each other's stories.
 * Use-case where we want to generate many characters, all with different names and genders, where no name is used more than once.
 * Possibility to use JSON format instead of XML.
 * GUI to open XML-file and see it printed, intead of command-line interface?
 Web page instead.